asyncapi/parser-js/docs/ruleset/recommended-ruleset.md

 # AsyncAPI Recommended Ruleset

-The recommended ruleset, which verifies good practices when writing the specification structure.
+The recommended ruleset verifies good practices within AsyncAPI documents structure.

 > **Note**
-> These rules will apply to each version, starting with `2.0.0`.
+> These rules will apply to each version, starting from `2.0.0`.

 ## Rules